yagrxu/aws-solutions/appsync-serverless-demo/README.md

 1. Demonstrate how a serverless solution with automated CI/CD on AWS look like

-2. Testing cross service functionalities to bridge the gaap on customer side
+2. Testing cross service functionalities to bridge the gap on customer side

 ## How to Run